dnndev/xmp-docs/form-controls/captcha.md

 | Font-Underline | `True` `False` | Underline text decoration |
 | ForeColor | color name \| #dddddd | Text color of the control |

+The `ErrorStyle` property accepts the same set of nested style attributes (e.g. `ErrorStyle-Font-Bold`, `ErrorStyle-ForeColor`).
+These are likewise deprecated — prefer styling the error message via CSS targeting the rendered error element.

 </details>

+## Property Details

+*   <span id="prop-id">**ID**</span>: Name, consisting of letters and numbers, beginning with a letter, that uniquely identifies the control within the form.

+*   <span id="prop-captchachars">**CaptchaChars**</span>: The pool of characters from which challenge text is randomly drawn.
+The default set deliberately omits visually ambiguous characters (such as `O`, `0`, `I`, `1`) to reduce user errors.
+Override this only if you have a specific reason — for example, to limit the challenge to digits or to avoid characters that don't render well in your chosen font.

+*   <span id="prop-errorstyle">**ErrorStyle**</span>: Styling for the error message displayed when the user's input doesn't match the challenge.
+Uses ASP.NET nested style syntax: prefix any deprecated style attribute with `ErrorStyle-` (e.g. `ErrorStyle-ForeColor="red"`, `ErrorStyle-Font-Bold="True"`).
+For modern styling, prefer CSS targeting the rendered error element.